buildbeaver/buildbeaver.github.io/docs/guide-to-dynamic-builds/jobs.md

   already produced the required artifacts.
 See [Fingerprints](fingerprints) for details and examples.

-- **Service** (optional): Jobs can make use of services such as databases by calling NewService() to create a *Service Definition*, then calling the Job's Service() method to add the service.
+- **Service** (optional): Jobs can make use of services such as databases by calling NewService() to create a *Service object*, then calling the Job's Service() method to associate the service with the Job.
   See [Services](services) for details and examples.

 ## Docker Configuration